ShaikhAmrin02/ShaikhAmrin02/README.md

-# Professional Profile
+# Welcome to My GitHub Profile

-## Introduction
+## About Me

-I am a driven professional with a Bachelor's degree in Civil Engineering, currently embarking on a transformative journey into IT driven by a passion for data analysis and problem-solving.
-Currently, I am immersed in a rigorous 12-week Digital Skills Bootcamp with Just IT Training, where I am sharpening my expertise in data analysis, leveraging my analytical mindset and meticulous approach to tackle complex challenges head-on.
+Greetings!
+I'm a dedicated professional with an engineering background, passionately steering my career towards IT, fueled by a deep-rooted enthusiasm for data analysis and problem-solving.
+Having recently completed a Data Technician Digital Skills Bootcamp with Just IT Training, I am sharpening my expertise in data analysis, leveraging my analytical mindset and meticulous approach to tackle complex challenges head-on.

-## Career Goals
+## Career Ambition

-My goal is to seamlessly transition into a career in data analysis within the IT industry.
-I aspire to contribute to cutting-edge projects and harness statistical tools and programming languages such as:
+My ambition is to seamlessly transition into a role specializing in data analysis within the IT industry.
+I aspire to contribute to pioneering projects, utilizing advanced statistical tools and programming languages to derive actionable insights from data.
+With a steadfast commitment to continual learning and professional growth, I am prepared to drive meaningful advancements in the dynamic realm of IT.

+## Skills and Expertise

-- Python (Pandas, Matplotlib, Seaborn)
+- **Programming Languages**: Python (Pandas, Matplotlib, Seaborn), SQL, R programming
-- SQL
-- R programming
-- Power BI
-- Tableau
+- **Data Analysis Tools**: Power BI, Tableau

-I am also certified in Microsoft Azure AZ-900.
-My diverse skill set includes proficiency in:
+- **Certifications**: Microsoft Azure AZ-900
-- MS Office (Word, Excel, PowerPoint)
+- **Additional Proficiencies**: MS Office (Word, Excel, PowerPoint), AutoCAD 2D/3D, SAP, 3Ds Max, Rx System (Proscript)
-- AutoCAD 2D/3D
-- SAP
-- 3Ds Max
-- Rx System (Proscript)

-## Commitment to Growth

-Committed to continuous learning and professional growth, I am eager to make a significant impact in the ever-evolving field of IT.
-I thrive on challenging myself and contributing valuable insights through data analysis, aiming to drive innovation and excellence in my future endeavors.
+## Current Training

+- **Digital Skills Bootcamp**: Just IT Training

+## Future Goals

+To excel in data analysis and contribute to cutting-edge IT projects, driving innovation and excellence in the industry.

+---

+Feel free to explore my repositories to see my projects and collaborations.
+Let's connect and create something amazing together!